A GUIDE TO

 10. Cost

-While costs between timber frame extensions and brick and block building are comparative, you may find there’s a slightly higher upfront cost of timber extensions that largely comes from the material costs.
+While build costs between timber frame extensions are on par with brick and block builds, you may find there’s a slightly higher upfront materials cost of timber extensions.
 While this will not break the bank, some of the long-term disadvantages of a brick-and-mortar build might, so it’s worth careful consideration.
 It’s a small extra cost considering the long-term benefits and potential cost savings in maintenance and energy use.

 The cost of cost-cutting